How Alcohol And Depression Are Related

 Visiting a therapist in person can be difficult for some, especially those experiencing symptoms of depression or using alcohol as a coping mechanism for depression.
 The stigma sometimes associated with SUD may also prevent people from seeking help.

 With the rise of online therapy, these barriers to treatment may be removed.
-Online therapy provides a feasible solution for logistical issues; there’s no need to leave the comfort of your home to speak to a mental health professional.
-Online therapy is also as effective, if not more effective than in-person therapy, for treating conditions such as depression, substance use disorder, anxiety, and more.
+Online cognitive behavioral therapy provides a feasible solution for logistical issues; there’s no need to leave the comfort of your home to speak to a mental health professional.
+Online therapy is also effective for treating conditions such as major depression, anxiety, bipolar disorder, and substance use disorder.
+Also, you don’t have to have a diagnosis of alcohol use disorder to benefit from therapy.
+Some people who engage in binge drinking or occasional alcohol misuse (formerly called alcohol abuse) may benefit from the support of a therapist.

 Takeaway

 Recovery can begin with the choice to get help, and with online therapy, you can find the help you need.
-If you or a loved one are experiencing symptoms of depression and/or SUD, the experts at BetterHelp can help you get started towards healing.
-BetterHelp can match you with a licensed, experienced mental health professional on your schedule via phone, text, video chat, and online messaging— get started today.
+If you or a loved one is experiencing symptoms of depression and/or SUD, a therapist can help you get started toward healing.
+BetterHelp can match you with a licensed mental health professional who has experience helping people with concerns related to alcohol and depression.
+Take the first step toward getting support and contact BetterHelp today.

 Depression is treatable, and you're not alone